-- 9.19 A regulated entity must ensure that a recommendation or commendation may not be used in an advertisement without the consent of the author.
-If the author is an employee of the regulated entity or a connected party of the regulated entity, or has received any payment from the regulated entity or a connected party of the regulated entity for the recommendation or commendation, the advertisement must state that fact. - 9.20 Where an intermediary is tied to a single provider for a particular product it must disclose this fact in all advertisements for that particular product. - 9.21 A regulated entity must ensure that comparisons or contrasts are based either on facts verified by the regulated entity, or on reasonable assumptions stated within the advertisement.
+- 9.13 A regulated entity must ensure that any recommendations or commendations quoted are complete, fair, accurate and not misleading at the time of issue, and relevant to the advertised product or service. - 9.14 A regulated entity must ensure that a recommendation or commendation may not be used in an advertisement without the consent of the author.
+If the author is an employee of the regulated entity or a connected party of the regulated entity, or has received any payment from the regulated entity or a connected party of the regulated entity for the recommendation or commendation, the advertisement must state that fact. - 9.15 Where an intermediary is tied to a single provider for a particular product or service, the intermediary must disclose this fact in all advertisements for the advertised product or service. - 9.16 A regulated entity must ensure that comparisons or contrasts are based either on facts verified by the regulated entity, or on reasonable assumptions stated within the advertisement.
 They should be presented in a clear, fair and balanced way and not omit anything material to the comparison or contrast.
-Material differences between the products must be set out clearly. - 9.22 It is not necessary for a regulated entity to display the required warnings set out in this chapter if the advertisement does not refer to the features or benefits of a product or service but only names the product or service and invites a consumer to discuss the product or service in more detail with the regulated entity. - 9.23 A regulated entity must ensure that an advertisement which contains an acronym (AER, EAR, CAR, APR etc.) also includes an explanation of what the letters in the acronym stand for.
+Material differences between the products must be set out clearly. - 9.17 A regulated entity must ensure that an advertisement which contains any initialisms or acronyms (for example AER, EAR, CAR, APR etc.) also states what the letters stand for. - 9.18 A regulated entity must ensure that an advertisement only describes a product or service as free where the product or service in its entirety is available free of charge to the consumer.